mozilla-bteam/bmo/docs/en/rst/api/core/v1/component.rst

    GET /rest/component/Firefox/General

 To get information about a component where the product name contains a slash (/) character.
+Named parameters must be used instead of path based parameters.

 .. code-block:: text